John-Abbott-College/4A8-Notes/03_Creating_Tests_for_a_Project.md

 ## Student Activity

-In our course, we will eventually be building a WPF (gui) app using the calendar code files, however…
+In our course, we will eventually be building a WPF (gui) app using the budget code files, however…

 * Out of 60-some tests, there are some failing tests!
   * you will expected to debug, and fix them before proceeding to make any modifications